PREVIOUSLY PUBLISHED IN 2013.

 Some of the inmates stand out, like the ones with gray hair and walkers.
 Glenda Virgil is 65, sits in a wheelchair and has spent almost 30 years in prison.
 She said her arrest photos show her husband’s kick prints all over her back.

-Another inmate, Rosemay Dyer, is 60 years old and has been in prison since 1988 for killing her husband.
+Another inmate, Rosemary Dyer, is 60 years old and has been in prison since 1988 for killing her husband.
 Dyer said she receives letters from other domestic violence victims asking for advice.
 For six months, she communicated with a woman who was being abused by her baby’s father.
 The letters stopped coming.
 Dyer later found out that the man killed the woman and the child.
 “He killed them both,” she said.
-“The only thing I could think of I what more could I have said to express to her the importance to get away.”
+“The only thing I could think of was, ‘What more could I have said to express to her the importance to get away?’”

-As many as 4 million women die each year at the hands of their partner or spouse.
-And victims who fight back, like Clubine, Dyer, Virgil and thousands more, are facing long prison sentences.
+As many as four million women die each year at the hands of their partner or spouse.
+Victims who fight back, like Clubine, Dyer, Virgil and thousands more, often face long prison sentences.
 According to the latest estimates, at least 4,500 women are currently incarcerated for killing an abusive partner.

 Systemically, crimes involving domestic abuse victims fighting back or even killing their abuser are not given special consideration in the court system.

-A prime example is three women in Missouri who have served decades in prison for defending themselves against spousal abuse.
+Prime examples are three women in Missouri who have served decades in prison after defending themselves against spousal abuse.
 All three served sentences dating back to the 1970s and 1980s.

 For 10 years, a group of attorneys called the Missouri Clemency Coalition Project (MCCP) argued for the women’s release.
 Their defense was that these women were driven to kill after suffering repeated abuse from their husbands.

-MCCP argued that at the time of the women’s arrests, few resources were available for battered women, domestic violence was poorly understood and evidence of abuse was not routinely presented in trials.
+MCCP also argued that at the time of the women’s arrests, few resources were available for battered women, domestic violence was poorly understood, and evidence of abuse was not routinely presented in trials.